-Adding extra WiFi name without adding extra wifi router possible with creating virtual SSID in the same Router.
+Adding an extra WiFi name without adding an extra wifi router possible by creating a virtual SSID in the same Router.
 Use Multiple SSID in Single Access Point up to 4 different wifi names using a single wifi access point with simple steps. see here to

 How to Add Multiple SSID in Single Access Point [Multiple WiFi Name]

 Making multiple SSID in a single router also protects your wifi network from sharing the main Wi-Fi password to everyone.
 You should add a multi-SSID network if you don’t want to share your wifi password with anyone.
 In a larger Wi-Fi network we use multiple access points with the same SSID (Service Set Identifier) so the user can get roaming connectivity.
 In the latest Wireless router, we get a separate guest network option to set up a guest network for temporary users.

 Popular WiFi brands provide multiple SSID options to create a virtual network for network separations.
 Adding multiple WiFi names in a single router will broadcast multiple WiFi names and can be used to divide the department or as guest networks.
 Even though the Wi-Fi router is single but virtual Wifi name is multiple and can also be protected from accessing each other data.
 In this post, you will get the option to enable multiple wifi names in a single access point without sharing data with each other.
 If you are facing a low wifi signal issue in your home or office then you may also use the repeater mode configuration to increase signals